 The Company acquired two claims in the Reeve Lake area totaling 7,541 hectares (18,635 acres) by staking on June 18, 2018.
 Three additional claims totaling 1,604 hectares (3,963 acres) were staked on October 31, 2018.
 On May 6, 2019, the Company announced it had staked an additional eight claims totaling approximately 17,911 hectares (44,259 acres) when a staking rush was triggered in the area by an emerging battery metals company, Kobold Metals.
-The Flying Vee property ("Flying Vee") now comprises thirteen mineral claims totaling 27,056 hectares (68,857 acres).
-The claims, located outside the Athabasca Basin approximately 25 km north of Stony Rapids, Saskatchewan, are prospective for nickel, copper and cobalt mineralization.
+The Flying Vee Property ("Flying Vee") now comprises thirteen mineral claims totaling 27,056 hectares (68,857 acres).
+The claims, located outside the Athabasca Basin approximately 25 kilometres north of Stony Rapids, Saskatchewan, are prospective for nickel, copper and cobalt ("Ni-Cu-Co") mineralization.

 Flying Vee lies within the Tantato Domain, otherwise known as the East Athabasca mylonite triangle, which forms a segment of the Snowbird tectonic zone.
-Numerous mineral showings are found within and near the property, including the on-property Reeve Lake nickel showing, and the off-property Axis Lake nickel-copper deposit ("Axis Lake") located approximately 5 kilometres to the south.
-Axis Lake is the subject of a non-compliant National Instrument 43-101 ("NI 43-101") geological resource of 3,400,000 tons of 0.6% nickel and 0.6% copper, which was published in a technical report dated April 15, 2007 by G. Vivian and B. Lo.
+Numerous mineral showings are found within and near the property, including the on-property Reeve Lake nickel showing, and the off-property Axis Lake deposit ("Axis Lake") located approximately 20 kilometres to the southwest.